oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ## First-Party Applications {#first-party-applications}

-First-party applications are applications that the user recognizes as belonging to the same brand as the authorization server.
+First-party applications are applications that are controlled by the same entity as the authorization server used by the application, and the user understands them both as the same entity.

+For first-party applications, it is important that the user recognizes the application and authorization server as belonging to the same brand.
 For example, a bank publishing their own mobile application.

 Because this specification enables a client application to interact directly with the end user, and the application handles sending any information collected from the user to the authorization server, it is expected to be used only for first-party applications when the authorization server also has a high degree of trust of the client.